 Thanks.

-All right, eight hundred nine four one Sean is on number.
+All right, 800-941-Sean is on number.

 All right, Kent is in Nebraska.

-Ken, hi, how are you?
+Kent, hi, how are you?

 Glad you called, sir.

-Hi, Sean, thanks for having me on.
+Thanks for having me on.

-Uh what's going on?
+What's going on?

-Uh with his voice, I guess he's turned me on to a lot of people like you and Levin and others.
+With his voice, I guess he's turned me on to a lot of people like you and Levin and others.

 I think his voice is very important.

-Uh he's kind of shaped of how I vote and how the nation's actually going too.
+He's kind of shaped of how I vote and how the nation's actually going too.

 And I just wanted to say thank you to all the conservatives out there.

-Well, we thought you listen, thank you.
+Well, we thought, listen, thank you.

-I remember I was actually in a college radio station studio when somebody came in and started telling me about this guy Rush Limbaugh.
+I remember I was actually in a college radio station studio when somebody came in and started telling me about this guy, Rush Limbaugh.

 It's the number one format in radio today by a long shot.

-It's not music, it's talk radio.
+It's talk radio.

 And that's both on the AM and FM band now.